cedar-policy/rfcs/text/0069-schema-libraries.md

 Import statements are only allowed at the top level, outside of all namespace declarations.
 (In the future, another RFC could propose allowing imports in other positions.)
+An import statement (in the human schema format) consists of the keyword `import`, a single string (surrounded in double-quotes), and a terminating semicolon (`;`).
+The string argument to `import` must be either a local file URI (beginning with `file:///`), or a remote URL (beginning with either `http://` or `https://`).

 The target of the import must be a raw file containing a valid Cedar schema.
 This schema may contain any definitions that are valid today in Cedar schemas, including namespaces, entity type definitions, common type definitions, and action declarations.
-The validator will essentially concatenate all of these definitions into the schema at the location of the `import` statement.
+The validator will (at least conceptually) concatenate all of these definitions into the schema at the location of the `import` statement.

 Cedar will autodetect whether the imported schema is a human-format or JSON-format schema.